 This video captures information from the print version of the reports and highlights current and projected outcomes in countries or regions of concern.

 Traditionally, most agriculturists conducting agricultural technology adoption research use a very “loose definition” for a technology “adopter”.
 Generally, they define a technology adopter as anyone who reports that he is practicing a technology of the researchers’ interest at any level or scale.
-There are many problems that arise from defining a technology adopter this loosely; however in this article I will only highlight one.
+There are many problems that arise from defining a technology adopter this loosely.
+In this article, however, I will only highlight one.
 Continue reading “A Critical look at Agricultural Technology Adoption: Definitional Issues”